ShrRa/interpython_hpc/_episodes/00-setting-the-scene.md

 - "Setting the scene and expectations"
 - "Making sure everyone has all the necessary software installed"
 keypoints:
-- "Astronomical research requires large computing resources, which are not always available within a personal PC form-factor."
+- "Astronomical research requires large computing resources, which are not always available within a PC form-factor."
 - "In order to run your code in a High-Performance Computing setting, special tools and techniques are needed."
 ---

 ## Introduction

-Astronomy has always been a data-hungry area.
-From the discovery of Neptune to the state-of-the-art cosmological simulations, such as [Illustris](https://www.illustris-project.org/) or [FLAMINGO](https://flamingo.strw.leidenuniv.nl/), we make discovery by working with datasets that are at the border of our processing capabilities, or, sometimes, outside of these borders.
-To make our software work at the limit of what is possible, to churn gigabytes of observations or millions of simulated particles, we have to optimize our code as much as possible, pay attention to how we use available RAM and processors, and, eventually, look for more powerful computers than what we can fit on our desk.
+Astronomy has always been a data-hungry field.
+From the discovery of Neptune to state-of-the-art cosmological simulations, such as [Illustris](https://www.illustris-project.org/) or [FLAMINGO](https://flamingo.strw.leidenuniv.nl/), we make discoveries by working with datasets that push the limits of our processing capabilities, and sometimes exceed them.
+To handle gigabytes of observations or millions of simulated particles, we must optimize our code as much as possible, pay close attention to how we use available RAM and processors, and eventually turn to more powerful computers than we can fit on our desks.

-In this course, we give an introduction to **High-Performance Computing** - a set of approaches and techniques for utilizing *supercomputers* and *computer clusters*.
-While modern HPC facilities are most often assembled from the same details as 'ordinary' PCs and can run your code without much adjustments, serious considerations are needed to avoid getting your software stuck in a bottleneck of data transfer between the *nodes*, and to benefit from the possibility of massive parallelization.
-While the full course of High-Performance Computing would take many hours of lectures and practical exercises, in the next two days we'll cover the basics of this field, and practice what we've learned using one of LSST HPC facilities, a Croatian supercomputer **Bura**.
+In this course, we provide an introduction to **High-Performance Computing** — a set of approaches and techniques for using *supercomputers* and *computer clusters*.
+While modern HPC facilities are often built from the same components as “ordinary” PCs and can run your code with minimal adjustments, careful planning is required to avoid bottlenecks such as data transfer between *nodes* and to take full advantage of massive parallelization.

+A full course on High-Performance Computing would take many hours of lectures and practical exercises.
+Here, over the next two days, we will cover the basics of the field and practice what we’ve learned on one of the LSST HPC facilities, the Croatian supercomputer **Bura**.

 The course is organised into the following sections:

 ### [Section 1: HPC Intro](../10-section1-intro/index.html)
 On day 1, we will do a general overview of what is considered to be HPC, which approaches for speeding up your software exist, and how to understand whether your algorithm will work faster if you try to run it on a cluster or supercomputer.
-After a brief refresher on **Command line commands**, we are also going to get familiar with the **Bura** supercomputer and learn about one of the most common *job manager* tools called **SLURM**.
+After a brief refresher on Command line usage, we are also going to get familiar with the **Bura** supercomputer and learn about one of the most common *job manager* tools called **Slurm**.

 ### [Section 2: Running and adapting your code to HPC](../20-section2-intro/index.html)
-The second day episodes are dedicated to running code examples on Bura and studying how various implementations utilize the resources available in an HPC environment.
+The second-day episodes are dedicated to running code examples on Bura and studying how various implementations utilise the resources available in an HPC environment.
 We will compare code performance when it is run on a single CPU, multiple CPUs or GPUs, how different parallelization instruments work, and learn how to use resource management tools for determining which aspects of your algorithm require further improvements.